Gbhilton/MVCFinalProjectCode/README.md

 -Added controller functions for the user inbox ("Inbox") and the admin inbox ("InboxAdmin")

 ***I changed the "Index" view for the admin, which was just an inbox view for admin only.
-I then added a new Admin Inbox view, and removed the Index view entirely.
+I then added a new Admin Inbox view and removed the Index view entirely.
 This allowed, when the user/admin clicked to see their messages, it would determine if the logged in user was a normal user or an admin and route them to the correct view.
 See below.***

 ***Changed From***